cminyard/gensio/README.rst

 The gensio library supports loading gensios dynamically or building them in to the library.
-By default if you create shared libraries, then all gensios are compiled for dynamic loading and installed in a place that makes it possible.
+By default if you create shared libraries, then all gensios are compiled as modules for dynamic loading and installed in a place that makes it possible.
 If you do not create shared libraries, all gensios are built in to the library.

 To set all gensios to be built into the library, you can add "--with-all-gensios=yes" on the configure command line and it will